RebeccaKessler/Machine_Learning/README.md

 # Machine_Learning

-Welcome to the Swatch report.
+Welcome to final report of the Group Swatch

 In this report, you can find the following sections:
 1.)
 Team Approach and Task Division